 Any business that measures itself honestly will get better.

 What's missing - and I hope someone is working on this - are measures of the value a customer gets from working with a company, organization, or brand.

 Most of the corporate attention is on how much 'we' made and how much 'we' saved.
 What about the customer?
 How much time did we save them?
 How much effort can they avoid wasting?
 Are they feeling more secure, hopeful, happy, or any number of other emotions.

 Any business can only remain in business if it creates more value for its customers than they pay for.
-With more measures on the effect of a business on its customers, I think customer experience and business in general will be able to make quantum leaps over today's standards of best practice.
+With more measures on the effect of a business on its customers, I think customer experience and business, in general, will be able to make quantum leaps over today's standards of best practice.

 You’ve got so much experience in customer service – you’ve been doing it since before I could walk – are there any businesses you’ve come across that just get it?
-That are doing customer service right in your eyes?
+That are doing customer service, right in your eyes?

 Yes, and the number is growing.

 Everyone mentions Ritz Carlton and Virgin in the travel space, Apple and Nordstrom in retail, and Disney for entertainment.
 Discount Tire has one of the best high-value/low-cost experiences out there.
 Pirch has become a leading exemplar of customer experience in just six years.
-The Mayo Clinic has changed how they practice medicine so that customers/patients are at the centre (figuratively and physically).
+The Mayo Clinic has changed how they practice medicine so that customers/patients are at the center (figuratively and physically).

 The list is growing, especially among younger and recently formed organizations.